What is Centella Asiatica? What are the Health Benefits, Uses, and Side Effects of Indian Pennywort? Spicy Flat Bread Recipe

 Indian Pennywort is effective in female sterility when combined with another herb called Chotakalpa.
 The herbs when mature are uprooted and dried in shade for use.
 An equal quantity of both herbs should be powdered with sugar candy in the ratio of 2:1 with three grams dose of this powder in the morning and evening with cow milk for 3 consecutive days after menstruation.

-It is beneficial in treating sterility; however, the women should be free from menstrual pain, leucorrhea, obesity, or any such disease.
+It is beneficial in treating sterility; however, women should be free from menstrual pain, leucorrhea, obesity, or any such disease.
 If she has any of these problems, they should be treated before starting this remedy.

 For Improving Memory